 - If you’re new to Acustica, then this is the place to start.

-- Classic VCA compression style similar to an SSL style compressor with an added vibe
+- Classic VCA compression style similar to an SSL compressor with added vibe

 - “ShMod” (Shape Modulation) is a shape control for the attack curve of the compressor: it allows you to fine-tune the attack shape so that you can optimize the attack behavior for the specific source.

-- Smooth silky compression reminiscent of the most well-known compressors ever made.
+- Smooth, silky compression reminiscent of the most well-known compressor ever made.

 - One of the sexiest looking GUIs I’ve ever seen.

-- Additional features that are not found on the original hardware include a mix knob and more sidechain filter options, which make this classic even more versatile.
+- Additional features that are not found on the original hardware include a mix knob and more sidechain filter options making this classic even more versatile.